AM311/Cybersecurity_Report/home.md

 ### Scenario

-This laboratory tries to give an overview of the steps that might be performed by an attacker in a common organization in order to take control of an high-privilege account.
+This laboratory tries to give an overview of the steps that might be performed by an attacker in a common organization running **Windows Active Directory** in order to take control of an high-privilege account.

-All the steps will be performed in a ideal organization running **Windows Active Directory**.
+Getting in more detail,

+DEBOLEZZE NELL'INFRASTRUTTURA

+REQUISITI MINIMI (ASSUNTI SU CUI SI BASANO LE SEGUENTI AZIONI)

 ### Goal